Results matter, especially after an arrest. See how our past successes have helped our former clients.

 The biggest problem with using public DNA profiles is that sometimes using a relative’s DNA can lead to false positives.
 In the case of the Golden State Killer, the police put at least one innocent individual under suspicion in their search for the truth.

 Some states have banned familial DNA searches because they can place the wrong targets under suspicion.
 However, familial DNA investigation is a technological break-through in crime fighting advancement that law enforcement won’t give up easily.
-Debating the effectiveness of this tool versus the false-positive identifications and privacy concerns is sure to be a hot-button topic in coming years.
+Debating the effectiveness of this tool versus the false-positive identifications and privacy concerns is sure to be a hot-button topic in the coming years.

 If you’ve been accused of a crime, fight the charges by hiring a Brentwood criminal defense attorney at Okabe and Haushalter.
 We offer a free initial consultation to discuss an effective advocacy strategy for your criminal matter.
 Call us at 310-430-7799 today.